georgexyz19/georgexyz.com/content/posts/pelican-bootstrap-website.md

 Pelican, html pages are created during development.
 When a web request comes to a server, the serve fetches pre-generated static html page and sends it back.
 The response cycle is simpler and faster.
 The drawback is that the website is static.
-It does receive or collect input from a user.
+It does not receive or collect input from a user.

 This [full stack python article](https://www.fullstackpython.com/blog/generating-static-websites-pelican-jinja2-markdown.html) is an excellent tutorial on Pelican.
 [The Pelican documentation](https://docs.getpelican.com/en/stable/)
-is a good reference.
+site is a good reference.
 The fast way to learn Pelican is to look at code of two included themes "simple" and "notmyidea".
 To get started, you can write a few blog posts in markdown format and utilize the built-in theme "simple" to generate a site.

 The figure below roughly describes how pelican works.
-Pelican reads markdown files and theme files into memory.
+Pelican reads markdown files and theme files into memory and produces html pages.
 The theme files work as templates for html output.
 Some theme files correspond to multiple outputs, while others only relate to one output file.